rangicus/commerce-master/README.md

 All of the values for *Trading Posts* and *Items* are hardcoded at the moment.
 So you'll just have to figure it out and write Python if you want different values.
 I'll be adding JSON config support soon™.

+All of the timings for the nodes have been recorded in seconds taken to travel the distance on a nimbus.